getodk/docs/odk2-src/survey-form-processing.rst

   #. :code:`builder.buildSurvey()` to process the raw formDef.json file.
   #. :code:`database.initializeInstance()` creates the initial (largely empty) row of an instanceId (if it is new) and reads the data for the instanceId from the database (if it is pre-existing), sets the current instance id and populates the mdl with the values for that instance id.
   #. :code:`controller.startAtScreenPath()` is called to direct the Survey JavaScript framework to display the requested screen.
-  #. :code:`controller.registerQueuedActionAvailableListener()` is called to initiate the processing of any Java data callbacks (e.g., responses from intents).
+  #. :code:`controller.registerQueuedActionAvailableListener()` is called to initiate the processing of any Java data callbacks (for instance, responses from intents).

 .. _form-processing-control-flow-builder: